 The number of trips you make to jewelry stores could not matter less since each trip comes with its fair share of anxiety.
 It is so because you never know what to expect.
-As one of the most precious stones, diamonds are also pricy.
+Diamonds, as one of the most precious stones, are also pricey.
 Therefore, you want to be sure that you are getting good value for your money, for which you must know where to look for great bargains.

 The price of a diamond in Austin varies from one store to another.
-Indeed, it is common to come across two stores located in the same street pricing their diamonds differently.
+Indeed, it is common to come across two stores on the same street pricing their diamonds differently.
 Hence, it is essential to understand the factors that influence these price variations.

 Availability is another factor that determines the price of diamonds in Austin.
-Diamond is relatively abundant compared to other precious stones, such as gold, though there are certain situations where the jewelry could be in short supply.
+Diamonds are relatively abundant compared to other precious stones, such as gold, though there are certain situations where the jewelry could be in short supply.

-A classical case is during Valentine's Day.
-Generally, jewelry tends to be scarce during the gifting seasons, and when they become rare, prices are bound to rise.
+A classical case is on Valentine's Day.
+Generally, jewelry tends to be scarce during the gifting season, and prices are bound to rise when it becomes rare.

-As precious as diamonds are, you should not place an order before learning the current prices.
-The Gemological Institute of America (GIA) determines the costs of diamonds and other precious metals nationally.
-It does not mean that the GIA has a strict manual on how each store in Austin should price its jewelry.
-However, this institution has various responsibilities that indirectly impact the price of a diamond, such as research, identification, and the grading of diamonds.
-Therefore, most diamond outlets in Austin will settle on prices considered average of industry rates.
+You should only place an order after learning the current prices, as precious as diamonds are.
+While the Gemological Institute of America (GIA) and American Gems Society offer high quality grading reports for diamonds nationally, it does not mean that GIA or AGS has a strict manual on how each store in Austin should price its jewelry.
+However, grading reports significantly influences the price of a diamond.
+In general though, most diamond outlets in Austin will offer prices considered average industry rates.

-Before you order a diamond in Austin, you should learn of the GIA's grading standards so that you can know the price range of a diamond and determine whether it is a good bargain.
-The GIA plays an instrumental role in protecting both consumers and dealers of precious stones and suggests the criteria you can use to know the purity of a diamond.
-Apart from the GIA, many diamond shops have a price calculator, which is usually available online.
+Before you order a diamond in Austin, you should learn about GIA's grading standards so that you can know the price range of a diamond and determine whether it is a good bargain.
+GIA plays an instrumental role in protecting both consumers and dealers of precious stones and suggests the criteria you can use to know the purity of a diamond.
+Apart from GIA, many diamond shops have a price calculator, usually available online.
 After reading up on GIA's price recommendations, proceed to the website of a diamond store.
-There, look out for the calculator that will provide an estimated diamond price depending on the 4Cs.
+Look for the calculator that will provide an estimated diamond price depending on the 4Cs.

-Where you buy your diamond matters greatly both in terms of price and quality.
+The place you buy your diamond or engagement ring matters significantly in terms of price and quality.
 We have mentioned that Austin abounds in diamond stores.
-You can choose to shop for this precious stone in downtown Austin or on the outskirts of the city.
-However, the best place to buy diamonds in Austin is at the Austin Diamond District, located at 3301 Northland Dr #215, Austin, TX 78731, United States.
+You can shop for this precious stone in downtown Austin or on the outskirts of the city.
+However, the best place to buy diamonds in Austin is the Austin Diamond District, located at 3301 Northland Dr #215, Austin, TX 78731.
 It is a street within the city with numerous jewelry stores.

 As you may expect, diamond prices are generally fairer in the District.
 With so many diamond stores in such a small area, each store strives to outdo the others in terms of winning and retaining clients.
 This competition can work to your advantage.
 Furthermore, buying diamonds at the Austin Diamond District may get you the highest-quality gems—another blessing of the stiff competition among diamond shops in this area.
 If you cannot find your desired quality in one store, you can be sure to find it in the next one.

 An appraisal refers to an estimate of the value of your diamond.
-When shopping for diamonds in Austin, it is advisable to buy a duly-appraised diamond.
+When shopping for diamonds in Austin, buying a duly appraised diamond is advisable.

 Reputable diamond dealers in Austin offer appraisal services.
 However, your best bet is to hire an independent appraiser.
-If going for one, ensure that they have the right qualifications; at the very least, they must be an accredited gemologist.
-Do not be afraid to ask them pertinent questions such as the college or university they went to and their training level.
-Moreover, also try to look into some of the stores the appraiser has worked with before.
+If you go for one, ensure they have the right qualifications; at the very least, they must be accredited gemologists.
+Feel free to ask them pertinent questions, such as their college or university and their training level.
+Moreover, try to look into some of the stores the appraiser has worked with.
 High-end diamond shops in Austin only deal with certified appraisers.

-Besides, please remember that some appraisers may not always give accurate appraisals and that every appraiser who claims to be independent may not necessarily work alone.
+Besides, please remember that some appraisers may only sometimes give accurate appraisals and that every appraiser who claims to be independent may not necessarily work alone.
 Some work secretly with jewelry stores, and therefore, they could offer you inaccurate estimates for kickbacks from the store.
-Most importantly, the diamond should be appraised in your presence so that you can check the stone's details, such as blemishes and dimensions.
-If you cannot find a competent appraiser, check institutions such as the American Gem Society, the GIA, and the National Association of Jewelry Appraisers for recommendations.
+Most importantly, the diamond should be appraised in your presence to check the stone's details, such as blemishes and dimensions.
+If you cannot find a competent appraiser, check institutions such as the American Gem Society, the Gemological Institute of America, and the National Association of Jewelry Appraisers for recommendations.

 You should also differentiate an appraisal from a diamond grading certificate; the difference lies in the content.
 While diamond grading reports primarily capture the 4Cs (Carat, Cut, Clarity, and Color), appraisals focus on the dollar estimate of the jewelry.
-However, it is difficult for the appraiser to proceed without these crucial details.
-In addition to the grading reports, appraisers also rely on the market's price dynamics.
+However, it is only possible for the appraiser to proceed with these crucial details.
+In addition to the grading reports, appraisers rely on the market's price dynamics.